lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 The EnergyPlus API conforms to the FMI for Model Exchange 2.0 specification.
 However, additional function calls are needed during the instantiation to allow us to declare in Modelica the types of objects that are needed to be instantiated by EnergyPlus.
-Without this additional function, one would have to declare these objects in the idf file, which would be an additional burden on the user and increase the complexity of the tool coupling.
+Without these additional function calls, one would have to declare these objects in the idf file, which would be an additional burden on the user and increase the complexity of the tool coupling.